djm89uk/djm89uk.github.io/picogym_re.md

     }
 }
 ```
-## vault-door-3
+## vault-door-3 (200 pts)
-Author: Mark E. Haase
+- Author: Mark E. Haase
+- 200 points
 ### Description
-This vault uses for-loops and byte arrays.
+This vault uses [for-loops](https://www.w3schools.com/java/java_for_loop.asp) and [byte arrays](https://www.w3schools.com/java/java_ref_string.asp).
 The source code for this vault is here: VaultDoor3.java
 ### Hints
-Make a table that contains each value of the loop variables and the corresponding buffer index that it writes to.
+1. Make a table that contains each value of the loop variables and the corresponding buffer index that it writes to.
 ### Attachments
+1. VaultDoor3.java
 ```js
 \\ VaultDoor3.java
 import java.util.*;